bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Partner disucssions - One Stop and BCOL
     - Business Affiliation to multiple accounts
     - With auto affiliation of NR to a manage business dashboard discussion is needed on how to handle this for Ministry Accounts.
 With groups like SBC field offices they will never use the NR to complete the client filing.
+    - PPR Transaction triggers PAD payment confirmation email even when search error prevents complete transaction#7340
+        - From Patrick: The refund request from PPR is properly reflected in the Transaction Details, but with no updates to the status after CC or BCOL refunds, the information presented to clients won't be accurate.
+I think this is a larger issue for refund processing status updates than just PPR

 ----
 Sept 3